 Dr. Rosen’s area of expertise was the biology of insulin, the hormone that stimulates cells to take up glucose.
 In 1985, working with scientists at Genentech, she cloned the gene for the insulin receptor — meaning she determined the sequence of DNA that specifies the amino acids making up the protein.
-That sequence placed the insulin receptor into a class of proteins called tyrosine kinases, which act as cellular switches.
+That sequence demonstrated the uniqueness of the insulin receptor among the new class of cellular switches called tyrosine kinases.
 One of insulin’s secrets had been solved.

 In addition to being a world-class scientist, Dr. Rosen had a keen eye for recognizing talent in others.
 She played a role in the recruitment of Joan Massagué, currently SKI’s Director, to chair the institute’s newly formed Cell Biology Program in 1989.
 She also served as a mentor to him.